-Reporting position: when passing latitude 60° 00' N\

-Call sign: ICE INFO

-Call channel: VHF channel 78 (or tel. +46 10 492 76 00)

-Report: - name of the vessel

-- nationality

-- destination and ETA

-- speed

-Language: Swedish or English

-Email: ice.info@sjofartsverket.se

-\ If required due to the ice conditions, the position for reporting can be transferred farther to the south.
+Reporting position: Call sign: Call channel: Report: when passing latitude 60° 00' N ICE INFO VHF channel 82 (or tel. +46 10 492 76 00) - name of the vessel - nationality - destination and ETA - speed Language: Email: Swedish or English ice.info@sjofartsverket.se If required due to the ice conditions, the position for reporting can be transferred farther to the south.